2014 Sony Pictures hack: Threats surrounding The Interview

 President Barack Obama, in an end-of-year press speech on December 19, commented on the Sony hacking and stated that he felt Sony made a mistake in pulling the film, and that producers should "not get into a pattern where you are intimidated by these acts".
 He also said, "We will respond proportionally and we will respond in a place and time and manner that we choose."
 In response to President Obama's statement, Sony Entertainment's CEO Michael Lynton said on the CNN program Anderson Cooper 360 that the public, the press and the President misunderstood the events.
 Lynton said the decision to cancel the wide release was in response to a majority of theaters pulling their showings and not to the hackers' threats.
 Lynton stated that they would seek other options to distribute the film in the future, and noted "We have not given in.
 And we have not backed down.
 We have always had every desire to have the American public see this movie."

 On December 23, Sony opted to authorize approximately 300 mostly-independent theaters to show The Interview on Christmas Day, as the four major theater chains had yet to change their earlier decision not to show the film.
 The FBI worked with these theaters to detail the specifics of the prior threats and how to manage security for the showings, but noted that there was no actionable intelligence on the prior threats.
 Sony's Lynton stated on the announcement that "we are proud to make it available to the public and to have stood up to those who attempted to suppress free speech".
 The Interview was also released to Google Play, Xbox Video, and YouTube on December 24.
 No incidents predicated by the threats occurred with the release, and instead, the unorthodox release of the film led to it being considered a success due to increased interest in the film following the attention it had received.

 On December 27, the North Korean National Defence Commission released a statement accusing Obama of being "the chief culprit who forced the Sony Pictures Entertainment to indiscriminately distribute the movie."

 U.S. accusations and formal charges against North Korea

 U.S. government officials stated on December 17, 2014 their belief that the North Korean government was "centrally involved" in the hacking, although there was initially some debate within the White House whether or not to make this finding public.
-White House officials treated the situation as a "serious national security matter", and the Federal Bureau of Investigation (FBI) formally stated on December 19 that they connected the North Korean government to the cyber-attacks.
+White House officials treated the situation as a "serious national security matter", and the FBI formally stated on December 19 that they connected the North Korean government to the cyber-attacks.
 Including undisclosed evidence, these claims were made based on the use of similar malicious hacking tools and techniques previously employed by North Korean hackers—including North Korea's cyberwarfare agency Bureau 121 on South Korean targets.
 According to the FBI: